 CHEM2510 FOOD PROCESSING PRINCIPLES I

-(3 Credits) Semester 2 Level 2

-Pre-requisites: CHEM1901 and CHEM1902 and Permission of HOD.
-Preference will be given to students majoring in Food Chemistry .
+HOD.
+Preference will be given to students majoring

+in Food Chemistry.

-Course Content: s course covers the following topics: Basic principles, technologies and applications involved in the processing of foods.
-Processing at ambient temperatures: Characteristics of raw food, material transfer and fluid flow, heat transfer, spoilage and deterioration mechanisms, food preservation, effect of processing on sensory and nutritional properties, microbial risks and food safety issues.
-Raw material preparation: size reduction, mixing and forming, separation, fermentation and enzyme technology, pickling and curing.
-Processing by removal of heat: Refrigeration, chilling and refrigerated storage, freezing, freeze drying and concentration.
+- Basic principles, technologies and applications involved in the processing of foods. - Processing at ambient temperatures: Characteristics of raw food, material transfer and fluid flow, heat transfer, spoilage and deterioration mechanisms, food preservation, effect of processing on sensory and nutritional properties, microbial risks and food safety issues. - Raw material preparation: size reduction, mixing and forming, separation, fermentation and enzyme technology, pickling and curing. - Processing by removal of heat: Refrigeration, chilling and refrigerated storage, freezing, freeze drying and concentration.

 Modified atmosphere storage and packaging, material handling, storage and distribution.

-Evaluation:

-• One 2-hour writt

-• In-course tests 20% ents 20%
+One 2-hour written examination 60% In-course tests 20% 20% Course assignments

-Course assignme 20%

-CHEM2511 FOOD PROCESSING LABORATORY
+FOOD PROCESSING LABORATORY CHEM2511

-(3 Credits) Semester 1 Level 2
+Semester 1 Level 2 (3 Credits)

-Pre-requisites: CHEM1901 and CHEM1902 and Permission of HOD.
-Preference will be given to students majoring in Food Chemistry.
+HOD.
+Preference will be given to students majoring

+in Food Chemistry.

-Co-requisites: CHEM2512
+CHEM2512 Co-requisites:

-Course Content: This course covers the following topics:

-- Practical exposure to the skills required to function effectively in a food manufacturing facility. - Handling, preparation, processing, and packaging of selected food products.
-Food processing operations involving ambient, thermal and non-thermal unit operations will be carried out and/or observed. - Laboratory activities will be carried out in teams, and reports will be individually produced.
+Practical exposure to the skills required to function effectively in a food manufacturing facility.

+Handling, preparation, processing, and packaging of selected food products.
+Food processing operations involving ambient, thermal and non-thermal unit operations will be carried out and/or observed.

+Laboratory activities will be carried out in teams, and reports will be individually produced.
-• Laboratory and field trip reports 75% • Research paper assignment 15%

-• Oral presentation 10%
+Laboratory and field trip reports 75% Research paper assignment 15% Oral presentation 10% •